notificationapi-com/docs/docs/features/digest.md

 ### Does `Batch & Digest` user's time zone?

-Yes, if the users time zone is defined by [the front end SDKs](../reference/js-client#identify), and/or [backend SDKs](../reference/server#identifyuser) or simply added to the [send request](../reference/server#send) the request is scheduled for the user's time zone.
+Yes, if the user's timezone is defined by [the front end SDKs](../reference/js-client#identify), and/or [backend SDKs](../reference/server#identifyuser) or simply added to the [send request](../reference/server#send) the request is scheduled for the user's time zone.
 The default time zone is `EST`.

 ### What happens to email attachments?